jbajic/blog/_posts/2024-01-11-how-hdd-work.md

 representation if this:
 ![HDD internal hand drawn representation](/assets/image/hdd-internal.png)

-Mechanism of writing and reading data is based on magnetic field of the platters.
+The Mechanism of writing and reading data is based on magnetic field of the platters.
 When disk arm generates current it changes the magnetic field of the platter, which **writes** the data down.
-Detecting the magnetic field in arm generates the current in arm and therefore reads the data.
+Detecting the magnetic field in arm generates current in arm and therefore reads the data.
 Newer HDDs have separate heads for reading and writing the data.

-A interesting question to ask is why not add multiple arms to increase HDD speed and add internal parallelism like SSDs have?
+An interesting question to ask is why not add multiple arms to increase HDD speed and add internal parallelism like SSDs have?
 As said in this [answer] (https://superuser.com/questions/1137805/why-arent-there-multiple-heads-covering-the-radius-of-a-hard-disk-platter) the issue is that would introduce additional complexity of calculating and moving